devopsnoson/onairparking-frontend-test/README.md

 ## The problem

-You need to create a coupom page with some coupoms that will be shared by our users.
+You need to create a coupon page with some coupons that will be shared by our users.
 You can found the design at **design** directory in this repository.

 ## The solution